calicodeCat2/banknote-binder-client/README.md

     As a user, when I navigate to the Add to Collection route, I see dual selects like the browse page.
 When the notes populate, I see only those that are not in my collection.
 If a note is on my want list, a burst will show on the note to inform me that is is on the want list.

     There is a button to add the note to my collection.
+I choose the grade of my specimen before clicking the add button.
 I can choose to return to the dashboard or continue adding notes.

 ## Add to Want List